Wyalusing Creek: History and industries

-Wyalusing is a Native American name purported to mean "home of the old warrrior".
+Wyalusing is a Native American name purported to mean "home of the old warrior".

 The earliest pioneers in the valley of Wyalusing Creek arrived in the late 1700s from New England.
 A gaging station was established on the creek at Wyalusing in October 1908.

 In 1921, the largest communities in the watershed of Wyalusing Creek were Montrose, Wyalusing, Stevensville, Le Raysville, and Camptown.
 Their populations were 1914, 580, 340, 326, and 300, respectively.

 In the early 1900s, the main industries in the watershed of Wyalusing Creek were a foundry, a furniture factory, a planing mill, agriculture, and dairy.
 As of the late 20th century, the dairy industry remains active in the watershed of Wyalusing Creek.
 However, few crops are grown in the vicinity of the creek.

 In the early 1900s, Wyalusing Creek was used to power gristmills, a roller mill, and a sawmill.
 It was also used as a water supply for Wyalusing.